aqibsaeed/Place-Recognition-using-Autoencoders-and-NN/README.md

-### Place recognition with WiFi fingerprints using Auto Encoders and Neural Networks
+### Place recognition with WiFi fingerprints using Autoencoders and Neural Networks

 Tensorflow implementation of model discussed in the following paper: [Low-effort place recognition with WiFi fingerprints using deep learning] (https://arxiv.org/pdf/1611.02049v1.pdf)